Carolyn Cardinet is an accidental ARTivist (accidental artist) whom over the years has witnessed coastal degradation.

 and act upon society's' un-utilised residues, the very wastage linked to our hyper-consumerism & lifestyle.

-'With my environmental art practice it is crucial to transform found materials.
+'With my environmental art practice it is crucial for me to transform the very materials I find.

 How to transform our daily sins (read:plastic material) into sculptural monochrome artworks that can speak for themselves.